Stem Cells for Knee Pain — Houston, TX

 Dr. Gombera provides a wide range of orthopedic treatments for knee, shoulder and hip pain.
 He has experience working with professional athletes and non-athletes who want to get back to doing what they love.

-Patients in the Houston, Beaumont and Cypress area can visit his office to get evidence-based and personalized pain relief.
+Patients in the Houston, TX area can visit his office to get evidence-based and personalized pain relief.
 You can use our booking page to schedule an appointment online or talk to one of our office staff by calling (713) 794-3457.